 Withdrawal from individual courses can be arranged through the Student Services Office, 2-10 Agriculture/Forestry Centre.
 Applications for withdrawal should be made according to the deadlines in the Academic Schedule (§11).
+For further information, see §23.9.3.

 33.4 Petitions and Appeals